 GOD OF THUNDER

 The most ironic thing about the quintessential Gene Simmons song is it was originally written and recorded by Paul Stanley.
-The demos of Stanley on God of Thunder are interesting to say the least.
-The pace is a lot faster delivering upbeat, fast guitar riffs clearing putting this Stanley version closer to the sound of Detroit Rock City and King of the Night Time World.
-Producer Ezrin felt the song's lyrics did not fit Paul well so it was handed off to Gene where it became the bass heavy, Alice Cooper styled theatrical event.
+The demos of Stanley on God of Thunder are interesting.
+The pace is a lot faster, delivering upbeat, fast guitar riffs clearing, putting the Stanley version closer to the sound of Detroit Rock City and King of the Night Time World.
+Producer Ezrin felt the song's lyrics did not fit Paul well, so it was handed off to Gene where it became the bass-heavy, Alice Cooper styled theatrical event.
 End result?
 A massive home run.

 FLAMING YOUTH & SWEET PAIN

 A silly song...to the extreme and that was the intention.
-The bawdy, double entendre lyrics combined with an accompanying orchestra is pretty strange to say the least.
-Originally, the song was a parody of The Beatles as it made fun of members of the band calling each other by name.
+The bawdy, double entendre lyrics combined with an accompanying orchestra is pretty strange.
+Initially, the song was a parody of The Beatles as it made fun of members of the band calling each other by name.
 The original demo version of the song saw each member get his name mentioned in a stanza.
-The eventual recorded version for the album dropped this in favor of a generic narrator.
-Great Expectations can be considered a novelty song and one that was totally forgotten until it was resurrected for Kiss Alive IV.
+The eventually recorded version for the album dropped this in favor of a generic narrator.
+Great Expectations can be considered a novelty song and one that was forgotten until it was resurrected for KISS Alive IV.

 DO YOU LOVE ME